 The rider is judged.
 Appropriate hunt seat and equipment required.
 Standing martingales permitted.
 (2 feet for ponies and 2 feet 3 inches for horses).
-21H--Open to horses and ponies

 COMMAND CLASS - Walk/Jog/Trot (Obedience)

 Equine entered in this class will be required to walk, trot, jog on command going from any gait to any other gait, stopping, and reversing.
 Judging will be based on performance with mistake or failure resulting in dismissal.
 In making final selections, entries may be asked to change leads on the straightway, hold incorrect lead around circle and to back.
 When a command is given to change directions, then the rider should reverse and continue the same gait.